Seth01000011/pdfSplitArchived/README.md

 - output first 20 words on each page used as a split?
 Last 20 words?
 - pick up words on document...
 Header? to name each file distinctly
 - or allow user to input list as names?
 (No)
+- allow keyword to be a list of keywords, and split on finding any of them in the document

 ## Potential complications

-- poor text encoding or OCR
+- poor text encoding or OCR causing a failure to identify or misidentification
-- multiple references to same keyword on one page

 ## Current set up